vividsystem/covid-web-germany/README.md

 Corona API is a Website/Api showing the data of the RKI

-## This is a MVP and not ment for production deployment!
+## This is a proof-of-concept and not ment for production deployment!

 # Installation